Pricing

 How to reduce your return rate

-As we’ve mentioned earlier, there are many reasons why online shoppers may want to return items and some are out of the merchant’s control.
+As we’ve mentioned earlier, there are many reasons why online shoppers may want to return items, and some are out of the merchant’s control.
 However, there are several easy steps to improve both the pre- and post-purchase experience so that your return rate goes down.

 Consider a returns management solution

+If you are a Shopify merchant, make sure to take advantage of valuable integrations like Loop, which can help you with your return management.
 With these solutions, merchants can automate the ability to exchange an item, rather than return it, so that there is no need to deal with the hassle of refunds.
 This kind of streamlined experience can increase the likelihood of repeat customers.
 Loop also offers a returns workflow that prompts feedback, which makes it easier for merchants to track why certain items might be returned more frequently — and adjust their inventory and restocking accordingly.

 Most importantly, merchants should keep in mind that their return rate will never be 0, but it can still be competitively low.
 A return rate is a great reflection of customer satisfaction; the lower it is, the happier your customers are.
 With a few simple steps and the help of a great partner, ecommerce stores can keep their return rate below average.